oVirt/ovirt-site/source/release/4.0.2/index.html.md

 ##### Team: UX

- - [BZ 1358136](https://bugzilla.redhat.com/1358136) <b>[LOGGING] /var/log/ovirt-engine/ui.log is growing at a rate of 16mb/second</b><br>Feature: <br><br>Prevent spamming /var/log/ovirt-engine/ui.log upon subsequent (2nd, 3rd etc.) occurence of the same UI exception in a row.<br><br>Reason: <br><br>For both WebAdmin and UserPortal web applications: in case an uncaught UI exception repeats endlessly, each occurence would be logged remotely into ui.log file, effectively spamming that file (along with consuming network resources, since each remote log operation = one HTTP request to Engine).<br><br>Therefore, a mechanism to prevent spamming ui.log file was introduced.
-Any uncaught UI exception is first compared to the last one, and ONLY logged remotely if it's not effectively the same as the last one (based on stack trace comparison).<br><br>Result: <br><br>2nd, 3rd etc. occurence of the same UI exception in a row is not logged in ui.log file.
-All occurences are still logged on the browser (console + local storage).
+ - [BZ 1358136](https://bugzilla.redhat.com/1358136) <b>[LOGGING] /var/log/ovirt-engine/ui.log is growing at a rate of 16mb/second</b><br>This update prevents UI exceptions from repeatedly spamming the remote /var/log/ovirt-engine/ui.log after subsequent occurrences of the same error.
+Each remote operation is an HTTP request and consumes network resources.<br><br>Any uncaught exception in the Administration Portal or User Portal is compared to the last one, and only logged remotely if it's not the same.
+All occurrences are still logged on the web browser.
  - [BZ 1361255](https://bugzilla.redhat.com/1361255) <b>UI plugin API: allow executing certain actions while the plugin is loading</b><br>Background:<br><br>UI plugin API performs requested actions only if the given plugin is either initializing (within UiInit callback) or in use (within other callbacks).<br><br>This means all API actions are no-op while the plugin is loading, e.g. before the plugin calls the ready() function that triggers the UiInit callback. <br><br>Feature:<br><br>Allow following API functions to be executed also while the plugin is loading:<br><br>- loginUserName<br>- loginUserId<br>- ssoToken<br>- engineBaseUrl<br>- currentLocale<br><br>Above functions are considered "safe to call while loading" as they have no visual or other side effects on WebAdmin UI.<br><br>Reason:<br><br>Let UI plugins call above functions within their init code, e.g. before the plugin calls ready() to signal that it's ready for use.<br><br>Result:<br><br>Plugins able to call above functions within their init code.

 ##### Team: Integration

  - [BZ 1290073](https://bugzilla.redhat.com/1290073) <b>engine-setup should warn users running within hosted engine to set to maintenance</b><br>Feature: <br>Warn users to set system into global maintenance mode before running engine-setup. <br><br>Reason: <br>Data corruption may occur if the engine-setup is run without setting the system into global maintenance.<br><br>Result: <br>The user is warned and the setup will be aborted if the system is not in the global maintenance mode, if the engine is running in the hosted engine configuration.
+ - [BZ 1340810](https://bugzilla.redhat.com/1340810) <b>4.0 engine-backup should hide reports backup/restore</b><br>Feature: <br><br>engine-backup --mode=restore does not restore reports db/conf even if found in backup.<br><br>Reason: <br><br>In 4.0 Reports is not packaged/supported anymore. engine-backup of 4.0 supports restoring a 3.6 backup, which might include Reports data.<br><br>Result: <br><br>If Reports db dump is found in a backup, engine-backup notifies the user that it will not be restored, and does not restore Reports db/conf.

 #### VDSM